 ICHMS will provide a remarkable opportunity for the academic and industrial communities to address new challenges and share solutions, and discuss future research directions in the important area of Human-Machines Systems.
 ICHMS specifically covers contributions on research related to integrated human/machine systems at multiple scales, and includes areas such as human/machine interaction; cognitive ergonomics and engineering; assistive/companion technologies; human/machine system modeling, testing and evaluation; and fundamental issues of measurement and modeling of human-centered phenomena in engineered systems.
-The organization of ICHMS is based on the following Track types: Regular Track, Special Tracks (selected through a call) and PhD Track.
+The organization of ICHMS is based on the following Track types: Regular Track, Special Tracks and PhD Track.

 The conference will also feature plenary speeches, panel sessions, tutorials, and poster sessions.
 Contributions are expected from academia, industry, and management agencies.
 All accepted papers will be published in conference proceedings and in IEEE Xplore.

 The SI will serve as a forum for multidisciplinary and systematic research investigations presented at the 2nd ICHMS.
 This SI seeks high-quality and significant extensions of contributions to ICHMS 2021.
 Selected high quality submissions of the conference will be invited to submit to the SI.
 THMS has not previously published regular papers as extensions of conference proceeding publications.
 For this reason, any manuscript submitted to the present SI, and ultimately published in THMS, will be required to present an extension of a research study presented at the conference of no less than 40% new results, inferences and conclusions for the scientific community.
 THMS will consider both full regular papers and technical correspondences.
 More details can be found ind the CfP and here.